Alfred Cheney Johnston

-Alfred Cheney Johnston (known as "Cheney" to his friends and associates) (April 8, 1885 – April 17, 1971) was a New York City-based photographer known for his portraits of Ziegfeld Follies showgirls as well as of actors and actresses from the worlds of stage and film.
+Alfred Cheney Johnston (April 8, 1885 – April 17, 1971) was a New York City-based photographer known for his portraits of Ziegfeld Follies showgirls as well as of actors and actresses from the worlds of stage and film.
+He also produced many images used to advertise cigarettes and other products.

 Biography

-Johnston was born into an affluent New York banking family, which subsequently moved to Mount Vernon, New York.
+Johnston was born in Westchester County, New York, the son of a bank clerk.

 Initially he studied painting and illustration at the National Academy of Design in New York, but after graduating in 1908 (and marrying fellow student Doris Gernon the next year), his subsequent efforts to earn a living as a portrait painter did not meet with success.
 Instead, reportedly at the suggestion of longtime family friend and famed illustrator Charles Dana Gibson, he started to employ the camera previously used to record his painting subjects as his basic creative medium.

-In approximately 1917, Johnston was hired by famed New York City live-theater showman and producer Florenz Ziegfeld as a contracted photographer, and was affiliated with the Ziegfeld Follies for the next fifteen years or so.
-He also maintained his own highly successful personal commercial photo studio at various locations around New York City as well, photographing everything from aspiring actresses and society matrons to a wide range of upscale retail commercial products—mostly men's and women's fashions—for magazine ads.
-He photographed several hundred actresses and showgirls (mainly in New York City, and whether they were part of the Follies or not) during that time period.
+In approximately 1917, Johnston was hired by famed New York City live-theater showman and producer Florenz Ziegfeld as a photographer, and was affiliated with the Ziegfeld Follies until Ziegfeld's death in 1932.
+He also maintained his own highly successful personal commercial photo studio at various locations around New York City as well, photographing everything from aspiring actresses and society matrons to a wide range of retail commercial products—mostly men's and women's fashions—for magazine ads.
+He photographed many actresses and showgirls (mainly in New York City, and whether they were part of the Follies or not) during that time period.
 Alfred Cheney Johnston died in a car crash near his home in Connecticut on April 17, 1971, three years after the death of his longtime wife, Doris.
 They had no children.